aamnamz/aamnamz/README.md

 ### Around here

-You'll find projects I finished, projects I'm still fixing, and probably a few things that started with:
+You'll find projects I’ve finished, projects I’m still refining, and a few that are simply here because they were part of learning the basics.
+And probably a few that started with:

 > "I wonder if I can build this."